basilisSam/aircall/README.md

 1. Run the application locally (the application can be accessed from [localhost:3000](http://localhost:3000/)) <br/>
    `$ npm run start`

+1. Login by inserting a text to both username & password fields (as long as you enter something login will be successful) <br/>

 ### Available scripts

 #### Run app locally